maham-kayani/Foundations-of-Cybersecurity/README.md

-# Foundations-of-Cybersecurity
+# Google cybersecurity specialization
+- Involves 8 courses
-# Foundation of Cybersecurity
+#1-Foundation of Cybersecurity

 ## Learning Outcomes
 By studying the foundation of cybersecurity, you will: